 Preheat the oven to 350.
 Line a baking sheet with parchment paper.

 Cook the diced red pepper in a non-stick skillet over medium heat.
 Feel free to use cooking spray if need be, but do not use oil.
 The idea is to cook out some of the liquid from the pepper so that the rolls won’t be soggy; oil works against this process.

 Open the French bread dough onto the baking sheet and use a sharp knife to cut the dough into 6 equal pieces.
 Placing the cut sides on top and bottom, flatten the pieces into discs.

-Sprinkle about a table spoon of red pepper and a tablespoon of feta onto each disc and press into the dough.
+Sprinkle about a tablespoon of red pepper and a tablespoon of feta onto each disc and press into the dough.
 Fold the edges of the dough up and over the filling and to the center of the disc, pressing into place.
-You will form a ball of dough that you then flip over on the baking sheet.
+Flip the ball of dough over on the baking sheet.